 Click to read the full explanation

 An online casino business model is the way a digital gambling operation turns player activity into revenue and, after costs, into profit.
-On the revenue side it relies on a statistical margin (house edge), poker rake, live-dealer margin, and the spending of high-value players.
-On the cost side it carries licensing, game-provider fees, payments, KYC/AML, compliance, support, acquisition, and platform operations.
+First, the casino revenue model relies on a statistical margin from house edge, poker rake, live-dealer margin, and high-value player activity.
+Then, the cost side subtracts licensing, game-provider fees, payments, KYC/AML, compliance, support, acquisition, and platform operations.

-The sections below show how each term behaves and which decisions move it in the operator’s favor.
+Because each cost behaves differently, the sections below show which decisions move the online gambling business model in the operator’s favor.

 How online casinos make money

 Online casinos do not bet against players one hand at a time.
 They earn a small, reliable margin across a very large number of plays.
-The house edge gives the operator a statistical advantage over many rounds, but it does not guarantee profit: traffic quality, bonus cost, payment fees, fraud, and retention all decide whether that edge survives to the bottom line.
-The main casino revenue streams are house edge, poker rake, live-dealer margin, jackpot and side-bet margin, and VIP activity.
+In the online gambling industry, that margin starts with house edge, poker rake, live-dealer margin, jackpot and side-bet margin, and VIP activity.
+It becomes a business only when traffic quality, bonus cost, payment fees, fraud controls, and retention allow that margin to survive to the bottom line.

 | Revenue stream | How it earns | Business note |